TREASURIES-Yields fall as ECB seen likely to take longer to raise rates

 “It seems that the forward guidance has offset some of the hawkishness of ending QE early,” said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
 “It pushed out market pricing to about September for the first ECB hike.”

-Yields briefly rose after the U.S. Commerce Department reported that U.S. retail sales increased more than expected in May.
+Yields were briefly higher after the U.S. Commerce Department reported that U.S. retail sales increased more than expected in May.

 It said retail sales rose 0.8 percent last month, the biggest advance since November 2017.
 Data for April was revised up to show sales rising 0.4 percent instead of the previously reported 0.2 percent gain.

-“Retail sales was extraordinarily strong,” said Michael Cloherty, head of U.S. rates strategy at RBC Capital Markets in New York.

-The data comes a day after the U.S. Federal Reserve raised interest rates as expected, with Fed Chair Jerome Powell stating that “the economy is doing very well.”
+The data comes a day after the U.S. Federal Reserve, as expected, raised interest rates, with Fed Chair Jerome Powell stating that “the economy is doing very well.”

-“We’ve had a solid consumer balance sheet and now we’re getting some very strong consumer spending, which highlights what he was saying yesterday about the economic prospects being bright,” Cloherty said.

 The Fed’s policymakers also issued fresh economic projections indicating a slightly faster pace of rate increases in the coming months, with two additional hikes expected by the end of this year, compared with one previously. )